 Two tips for managing large classes of preschool children

-Silently, effortlessly re-gain everyone's attention with tip 1
+Silently, effortlessly re-gain everyone's attention with this tip

 Introduce this idea early on in the school year and use it when the class become noisy or too excited.
 Start a wave, or any action, like a bird flying, or just swaying your arms from side to side.
 Children notice and copy you, as others see what is going on they join in.
 Continue the movement until you have everyone and finish with the last action, fingers on lips, or hands gently over the mouth.
 Everyone should now be facing forward, quiet and attentive, ready to start a new activity quietly.
 Use the same actions the first few times but once children are familiar with the process, vary the actions to make it unpredictable and interesting.